Sirhurryup/UX-Research-Charter-Booking-Case-Study/03-competitive-research/competitive-research.md

   The absence of online booking tools, availability calendars, or real-time updates limits user ability to take immediate action.
 Adding these features would reduce fricion and support conversion.

 - **Increase pricing transparency and contextual detail** Pricing is presented without sufficient detail regarding what is included, where trips take place, or how experiences differ.
 More contextualized pricing would help users assess value and make informed decisions.

+---

+## Priority Research Focus

+Based on the identified opportuity areas, the primary focus for user research will be:

+### Enhancing Service Descriptions and Value Communication

+Currrent findings suggest that the charter service does not clearly communicate what makes the experience unique or valuable.
+This lack of of clarity may contribute to user hesitation and difficulty evaluating whether the experience is worth booking.

+Improving how the experience is described-including what is included, what users can expect, and what differentiaties the offering-may significantly impact user understanding, trust, and decision-making.

+This focus is prioritized over feature-based improvements (e.g., booking systems) to ensure that any future design solutions are grounded in a clear and meaningful represenation of the user experience.

+---